|Survey name||Sexual orientation, UK|

 The APS excludes people living in communal establishments with the exception of those in NHS housing and students in halls of residence (sampled via the private households of their parents).
 Members of the armed forces are only included in the APS if they live in private accommodation.
 In the 2011 Census, 1.7% of the usually resident population of England and Wales were living in communal establishments.
 An analysis of the characteristics of these residents is available.

-The Annual Population Survey does not collect gender identity, nor does it collect further information on those classified as “Other”; no assumptions can be made about the sexual orientation of this group.
+The APS does not collect gender identity, nor does it collect further information on those classified as “Other”; no assumptions can be made about the sexual orientation of this group.

-In 2016, the methodology for producing the sexual orientation estimates was updated in line with the move to using the Annual Population Survey (APS) rather than the Integrated Household Survey (IHS); see Section 6 for further information.
+In 2016, the methodology for producing the sexual orientation estimates was updated in line with the move to using the APS rather than the Integrated Household Survey (IHS); see Other information for further information.

-This product is the official set of sexual orientation estimates for the UK and is published for 2012 to 2017.
-The published estimates meet the known user needs outlined in Section 3.
+This release provides an experimental set of sexual orientation estimates for the UK and is published for 2014 to 2018.
+The published estimates meet the known user needs outlined in Quality summary.

-Sexual orientation is an umbrella concept which encompasses sexual identity, attraction and behaviour.
-The question (input) described within the harmonised principle on sexual orientation is based on a substantial body of research and is designed to capture self-perceived sexual identity.
-Through focus groups, users were consulted with and involved in the development of the sexual identity questions throughout the Sexual Identity Project we conducted between 2006 and 2009.
+Sexual orientation is an umbrella concept that encompasses sexual identity, attraction and behaviour.
+The question described in the harmonised principle on sexual orientation is based on a substantial body of research and is designed to capture self-perceived sexual identity.
+Through focus groups, users were consulted concerning and involved in the development of the sexual identity questions throughout the Sexual Identity Project we conducted between 2006 and 2009.

 These estimates are published as Experimental Statistics.
-This is because the estimates and the publication will evolve as we continue to establish the user needs and requirements.
+This is because the estimates and the publication may evolve as we continue to establish the user needs and requirements.

 Users are encouraged to email feedback and suggestions regarding the sexual orientation estimates and publication to the team at firstname.lastname@example.org.